harveshvaran/ftp82_laptop/admin/SETUP.md

 The users are expected to login  through {Hexaware-id}-.hexaware@gmail.com id at Trello

-Create a "FTPXX" as project board and add users through add members link at Trello board
+Create a "ftp82" as project board and add users through add members link at Trello board

 Create Sprint Backlog as list and include various tasks as cards Assign each task to members (add member button) with due date mentioned